RealVirtuality-FTC11722/Alternate-RealVirtuality-Website/README.md

-# ftc_app-master
+# Alternate RealVirtuality Website
-The current code for Bevel-Gary!!
+An alternate idea for the website: Now with more moving parts!